Official websites use .gov

 AND

-Successful completion of the following 10 CFITrainer.net modules (transcript MUST be submitted with application):
+In addition to completion of one of the above sections, applicants must also complete the following (10) CFITrainer.net modules (transcript MUST be submitted with application):

 1. Critical Thinking Solves Cases.